 Because the definition of drunk driving varies from country to country, as do reporting, investigating, and enforcement practices, the ISACE researchers did not attempt to make meaningful comparisons across countries.
 "Our main interest," they wrote, "is in the rate of change in alcohol-related road incidents in each society in comparison with other indicators of traffic safety."
 They found in four of the five areas for which data were available that there was a greater increase in alcohol-related traffic accidents than in all other types of accidents during the period studied.
 As traffic congestion increased, the overall number of fatal or personal injury accidents decreased, but alcohol-related accidents increased.
-In addition, the proportion of serious traffic accidents that were alcohol-related traffic safety is not."
+In addition, the proportion of serious traffic accidents that were alcohol-related continued to increase, leading the ISACE group to conclude, "While road traffic safety is increasing, alcohol-related traffic safety is

-The researchers maintained that patterns of alcohol-related traffic accidents are influenced by at least three factors:

-• Visibility of drunk driving as a social problem, as the amount of traffic increases and the general accident rate declines

-• Emphasis on alcohol's role in traffic problems, as social concern for the problem grows and law enforcement and reporting practices change

-• Actual increases in the prevalence of drinking and driving, resulting from increased alcohol consumption and diversification of drinking patterns and styles
+- The researchers maintained that patterns of alcohol-related traffic accidents are influenced by at least three factors: - Visibility of drunk driving as a social problem, as the amount of traffic increases and the general accident rate de- - · Emphasis on alcohol's role in traffic problems, as social concern for the problem grows and law enforcement and reporting practices change - Actual increases in the prevalence of drinking and driving, resulting from increased alcohol consumption and diversification of drinking patterns and styles